-Books for grade 6 – this list of suggested reading books for grade 6 pupils includes a range of exciting and thought-provoking books to suit all abilities, including easy readers, gripping series and more difficult texts for children aged 11-12.
-Authors include Sharon Creech, Anna Sewell, Lous Sachar, and Jason Reynolds.
-This list of 6th grade reading recommendations was last edited on .
+Books for grade 6 – this list of suggested reading books for grade 6 students includes a range of exciting and thought-provoking books to suit all abilities, including easy readers, gripping series and more difficult texts for children aged 11-12.
+This list of 6th grade reading recommendations contains titles by Sharon Creech, Anna Sewell, Louis Sachar, Jacqueline Woodson, Anna Sewell, Shannon Hale and Jason Reynolds.

 Books for Grade 6 – our recommendations